dmitry-nai/rails-react/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Ruby on Rails project with React front-end.
+Created for petvote test.

-Things you may want to cover:
+* Ruby version 2.6.0

-* Ruby version
+* Rails version 6.1.0

-* System dependencies
+* React version 17.0.1

-* Configuration
+* DB PostgreSQL

-* Database creation
+Project Setup

-* Database initialization
+* yarn install

-* How to run the test suite
+* rails db:create

-* Services (job queues, cache servers, search engines, etc.)
+* rails s

-* Deployment instructions
+* ngrok configured in config/environment/development.rb.

-* ...
+* If you need to host project with ngrok, run this "./ngrok http 3000" after install ngrok on your local machine.